nickgeoca/elata-eeg/crates/daemon/API.md

 ### Real-time Events

 *   **`GET /api/events`**
     *   **Description:** Establishes a Server-Sent Events (SSE) connection.
-The daemon will push real-time state updates, data, or other events to the client over this connection.
+Upon connection, the daemon will immediately push a `PipelineStarted` event if a pipeline is already running, containing the full configuration of that pipeline.
+Subsequently, the daemon will push real-time state updates, data, or other events to the client over this connection.
     *   **Response:** A stream of `text/event-stream` data.

 ## Design Rationale (FAQ)